 - After the leaves are gathered, consider composting them.
 An added benefit of jumping in them first is you are turning them into smaller pieces so they will break down faster!

 - Learn to identify trees – I’ve had this guide forever, and I love to take it out this time of year.
 I’ve always thought it was cool that my dad could name all the trees wherever we went.

 - Take a look at the base of trees for owl pellets!
 My daughter actually found one several years ago, and of course we dissected it.
 If you can’t find one in nature, order a few.
 They are fun for all ages!

 - Roast Pumpkin Seeds – they are so easy, and smell so good!
 Enjoy them around the firepit on a cool, crisp evening.
 You might as well have some smores, too!
 (I’ve purchased these roasting sticks for gifts!)

 While this is certainly not an exhaustive list of things to notice in nature, I hope it will give you and your teens a good starting point for taking notice of the things outside and what’s going on in the world around them.
 My goal is to perhaps spark an interest in the great outdoors, and give teens an opportunity that often gets overlooked with their other academic studies.
 Be sure to check out my Pinterest Board – Let’s Get Outside in Nature for more ideas.
 If you would like this list as a free printable, it’s right below!

 First, check out a few of my Usborne Books & More Favorites for fall!
 I’ve been a part-time consultant as long as I’ve been a homeschooler!
-I chose a few for the littles and the tweens/teens.
 I think they’re fantastic, and you might too.
-For a direct link to these titles in particular, click the download button below.
+For a direct link to these titles in particular, click here.